soc/soc.me/_lessons-learned/implicit-numeric-conversions.md

 <br/>
 It is a feature that
 - is described as a mistake by the designers of Java[^mistake]
-- destroys data, loses numeric precision and changes semantics of overflow and division-by-zero
+- silently destroys data, loses numeric precision and changes semantics of overflow and division-by-zero
 - is inconsistently applied, and will become more inconsistent as new numeric types are introduced in future versions of Java
 - breaks all methods defined on numbers
+- cannot be defended against
 - cannot be deactivated
-- cannot be defended against

-#### Good Intentions
+#### The Good: Intentions

 It was introduced due to the concern that inferring the type of `List(1, 2.3)` to the useless common supertype of `List[AnyVal]` (as `Int` and `Double` do not